Anastrepha ludens: Predators

-The main natural enemies of A. ludens are parasitoid wasps, specifically in the families Branconidae and Ichneumonidae.
+The main natural enemies of A. ludens are parasitoid wasps, specifically in the families Braconidae and Ichneumonidae.
 Diachasmimorpha longicaudata, Doryctobracon crawfordi, Ganaspis pelleranoi, Biosteres giffardi, B. vandenboschi, and Aceratoneuromyia indica have been released by the governments of the US, Costa Rica, Mexico, Brazil, Argentina and Peru to biologically control A. ludens and other Anastrepha species populations.
 D. longicaudata and D. crawfordi have been established as the most efficient at controlling population size for this species of flies.

 Interaction with humans

 According to the USDA the species is "one of the world's most destructive invasive pests".
 In 2018, the Texas citrus industry supported nearly 6,000 jobs and accounted for more than $465 million in statewide revenue.

 The USDA utilizes integrated pest management tactics to control the threat of an invasion.
 The USDA implements a quarantine zone where wild flies are captured in the United States.
 Movement of citrus fruit is restricted within the quarantined area.
-The USDA operates an extensive eradication and suppression campaign against the Mexican Fruit Fly (Mexfly), which includes the use of Sterile Insect Technique.
+The USDA operates an extensive eradication and suppression campaign against the Mexican fruit fly (Mexfly), which includes the use of sterile insect technique.
 Sterile flies are released by the hundreds of millions to suppress the invasive population.
 Other tactics deployed by the USDA include the use of preventative pesticide application and biocontrol tactics by releasing parasitoid wasps, which are natural A. ludens predators.
 There has been at least one Mexfly quarantine in Texas on an annual basis for over 80 years.
 The Texas Department of Agracalture (TDA) advises anyone with citrus trees to pick fruits before they fall to the ground to help prevent the spread of the species.

 As of July 2021, there is an active A. ludens quarantine zones in the Texas.